FINANCIAL AID PRESENTATION FOR SENIORS & FAMILIES

 To access an instructional video on how to create a FSA ID, click below:

-2. GO TO FAFSA.GOV – Complete the Free Application for Federal Student Aid (FAFSA) as early as October 1st of your senior year.
+2. GO TO FAFSA.GOV – Complete the Free Application for Federal Student Aid (FAFSA) as early as October 1st (changing in 2023!) of your senior year.
 Make sure you select the correct year!
 For students graduating high school in 2024 and attending college in the fall of 2024, you will want to complete the 24-25 FAFSA.

 Click below for a video on how to fill out the FAFSA:

 You don’t need to figure this all out on your own!
 We have numerous district programs to help understand the financial aid process.
 Parents can plan to begin attending these programs during their children’s freshman and sophomore years in order to prepare appropriately for college.

 Financial Aid Officers will be available to help students and their parents complete the Alternative Application for Illinois Financial Aid or the FAFSA.
 A representative from ISAC will be available to answer questions and assist with your FAFSA or Alternative App.